-- Application of the waste hierarchy to avoid/minimise waste generation: through smart design, appropriate material selection, operational measures, and designing for decommissioning. - Establishment of improved (Predisposal) treatment technologies (thermal or other) to reuse/recycle materials, minimise waste volumes and to develop robust and passive waste forms.
-Specific waste focus areas include, organic wastes, metallics, contaminated concrete, irradiated graphite, etc - Development of characterisation techniques for waste inventory assessment, and plant/facility assessment to aid planning for decommissioning and waste management waste storage, waste form development, long term condition monitoring and disposability.
-Innovative approaches can reduce the burden of waste management activities and lead to a more sustainable long-term approach.
-As with all areas, active demonstration of new technology is vital to increase the technology readiness and demonstrate the maturity of new approaches.

-- Development of waste segregation/sorting, advanced decontamination techniques and optimized measurement/assay methods to enable a circular economy where appropriate. - Application of transformative technologies to optimize decommissioning scenarios: for example, digitalization, supercomputing, artificial intelligence, in-situ characterization and robotics. - Identification of synergy effects for multiunit sites or fleet-wide D&D projects, standardization of approach, use of mobile treatment facilities and optimization of postoperational phase
+- Establishment of improved (Predisposal) treatment technologies (thermal or other) to reuse/recycle materials, minimise waste volumes and to develop robust and passive waste forms.
+Specific waste focus areas include, organic wastes, metallics, contaminated concrete, irradiated graphite, etc - Development of characterisation techniques for waste inventory assessment, and plant/facility assessment to aid planning for decommissioning and waste management - Development of waste segregation/sorting, advanced decontamination techniques and optimized measurement/assay methods to enable a circular economy where appropriate. - Application of transformative technologies to optimize decommissioning scenarios: for example, digitalization, digital twins, supercomputing, artificial intelligence, in-situ characterization and robotics. - Identification of synergy effects for multi-unit sites or fleet-wide D&D projects, standardization of approach, use of mobile treatment facilities and optimization of post-operational phase. - Identify the waste issues associated with the fuel cycle for the new SMRs/reactors of the future, which will differ from the Gen II and Gen III cycles.